focardozom/machine-learning-latin-america/README.md

 ### Background

-While the United States has seen substantial growth in the application of Machine Learning (ML) techniques in public health, Latin America presents an untapped opportunity for expansion.
-This project aims to capitalize on this potential by harmonizing and sharing ML methodologies in the region, thereby fostering scientific inclusivity and enhancing prevention science in Latin America.
+While the United States has seen substantial growth in the application of Machine Learning techniques in public health, Latin America presents an untapped opportunity for expansion.
+This project aims to capitalize on this potential by harmonizing and sharing Machine Learning methodologies in the region, thereby fostering scientific inclusivity and enhancing prevention science in Latin America.

 ---

 ### Objectives

-1. To adapt ML methodologies to be culturally and linguistically appropriate for Latin American researchers.
+1. To adapt Machine Learning methodologies to be culturally and linguistically appropriate for Latin American researchers.
 2. To disseminate these methodologies through academic and research collaborations.

 ---